jonathanmccann/backport-automator/README.md

 Enter the reviewer's Jira name and press [ENTER] (jonathanmccann):
 ```

-The values within the parenthesis are the default values you set for ```DEFAULTGITHUBREVIEWER, and DEFAULTJIRAREVIEWER```.
+The values within the parenthesis are the default values you set for ```DEFAULTGITHUBREVIEWER``` and ```DEFAULTJIRAREVIEWER```.
 If you press enter without entering any text, the default usernames will be used.
 If you wish to send the pull request to a different user, then you are able to manually type in their usernames.

 ## Potential Issues